Willard Parker (surgeon)

-Willard Parker (September 2, 1800 in Lyndeborough, New Hampshire – April 25, 1884 in New York City) was a surgeon of the United States, for many years a professor at the New York College of Physicians and Surgeons and other schools.
+Willard Parker (September 2, 1800 – April 25, 1884) was a surgeon of the United States, for many years a professor at the New York College of Physicians and Surgeons and other schools.

-Biography
+Early life

 Willard Parker was born in 1800 in North Lyndeborough, New Hampshire, to tavern owner Jonathan Parker and his wife, Hannah Clark, daughter of Lyndeborough potter and Revolutionary War veteran Major Peter Clark.

 An ancestor came from England in 1644 and settled at Chelmsford, Massachusetts, to which place his family returned when Willard was five years old.
 He taught in the district schools to obtain means to enter Harvard College, where he graduated in 1826.
 He then opened a school in Charlestown with the intention of studying for the ministry, but subsequently decided to adopt the profession of medicine.
 He became the private pupil of John C. Warren, the professor of surgery in Harvard, and attended medical lectures in Boston.
 He received the degree of M.D. from Harvard in 1830.